sreehariskumar/python-scripts/README.md

 pip install requests
 ```
 #### Requirements
-You will require an ipgeolocation API key to run the above script
+You will require an ipgeolocation API key to run the above script.